git4unrealnondev/Hydrus-Updater-Python/README.md

 It should look like this:

 Test-Folder:
-  |-hydrusnetwork:
+..|-hydrusnetwork:
-  |     L hydrus files stuffs
+..|     L hydrus files stuffs
-  |-main.py
+..|-main.py
-  |-requirements.txt
+..|-requirements.txt

 To run:
   Linux: python3 main.py